HabchiSarra/SmellDetector/README.md

 The available memory may vary considerably according to the device so it is necessary to adapt the cache size to the available memory.

 SmellDetector performs static analysis using [Spoon](https://github.com/INRIA/spoon), a framework for Java-based programs analysis and transformation.
-In this analysis, it builds an abstract model of the source code that contains the code entities (_e.g.,_ classes and methods), properties (_e.g.,_ names, types), and metrics (_e.g.,_ number of lines, complexity).
+It builds an abstract model of the source code that contains the entities (_e.g.,_ classes and methods), properties (_e.g.,_ names, types), and metrics (_e.g.,_ number of lines, complexity).
-This model is stored in a graph database with Neo4J, which can be queried to detect the aforementioned code smells.
+This model is stored in a graph database, which can be queried to detect the aforementioned code smells.

 This project is part of the [Sniffer Toolkit](https://github.com/HabchiSarra/Sniffer). <br /> For more details about the tool and its associated research work, you can refer to the following research papers: